theias/ias_package_shell/README.md

 For Debian family systems, you'll need build-essential, and fakeroot.
 * ```fakeroot make package-deb```

+The last lines of output will contain the package that was generated.

 # Supplemental Documentation

 Supplemental documentation for this project can be found here: